Serge Barcy, PhD

 Marta Bull, PhD

 Research Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle Children’s Research Institute.

-Dr. Bull’s primary research interest includes HIV at mucosal sites, primarily but not limited to the female genital tract.
-My interest in the genital tract is threefold: (1) To better define immunological milieu at mucosal sites and how this pertains to HIV persistence at these sites, (2) to better define the viral dynamics and exchange between the genital tract, blood and other tissues, and (3) to evaluate the role of other chronic viruses—such as herpes simplex virus (HSV) 1, HSV-2, cytomegalovirus (CMV), and Epstein Barr virus—in HIV persistence.
-Specific areas currently under study include the cellular populations associated with HIV shedding from the female genital tract and immune mechanisms that promote HIV persistence at tissue sites as a barrier to a cure for HIV.
+Dr. Bull’s primary research interest includes HIV persistence at mucosal sites with a particular focus on CD4+ T regulatory and memory cells induced by immune responses to chronic infections..
+My interest in the mucosal sites are threefold: (1) To define the immunological milieu at mucosal sites and how this pertains to HIV persistence, (2) to evaluate the immune response to chronic viruses, such as herpes simplex virus (HSV) 1, HSV-2, cytomegalovirus (CMV), and Epstein Barr virus and how these contribute to HIV persistence, and (3) to evaluate the viral dynamics and exchange between the genital tract, blood and other tissues.
+Areas currently under study include the cellular populations associated with HIV shedding from the female genital tract and immune mechanisms that promote HIV persistence at tissue sites as a barrier to a cure for HIV.